Xin Pin Prototype Manufacturing Co., Ltd.

 2. Conventional machining of inclined surfaces in five-axis machining

-The second application category of five-axis machining is just an extension of what three-axis machining centers typically do.
+The second application category of China five axis machining is just an extension of what three-axis machining centers typically do.
 That is, the machine used for this application will perform common operations such as drilling, tapping, reaming, boring and milling.
 However, the workpiece surface is not always at right angles to the three linear axes of the machine.
 While this application is much simpler than 3D work, determining the procedural coordinates of surfaces that are not at right angles to a linear axis is still challenging.

 The programming of the app has also been simplified over the years.
 While a CAM system can definitely help, most manufacturers that specialize in manufacturing controls for five-axis machining also offer a feature that allows basic machining operations for corner surfaces to be programmed, even for manual programmers.